 Preparation chocolate sauce

-- Simmer water, sugar, salt and vanilla sugar for 5 minutes on the stove.
+- Simmer water, sugar, salt and vanilla sugar on the stove for 5 minutes.

-- Then remove the pot from the heat and sieve the cocoa powder into the sugar solution while stirring.
+- Then remove the pot from the heat and sift the cocoa powder into the sugar solution while stirring.

-- Simmer again for 5 minutes and stir continuously.
+- Simmer again for 5 minutes and continue stirring constantly.

 - Either use the chocolate sauce immediately or pour it into a screw-top jar while still hot.